arthurdpcm/RSA_Criptography/README.md

 - ## rsa_simulation.py
   #### This file run the process of encrypting and decrypting multiple times to compare how long takes to decrypt different sizes of key.
 It also plot the chart of it.
 - ## hack_rsa_parallel.py
   #### This file tries to hack in a brute force the encrypted message.
-It runs from 5 bits to 15 bits running 10 times to have a best measure of how much it takes.
+It runs from 5 bits to 15 bits running 10 times to have a best measure of how much time it takes.
 It also plot the chart of it.

 ## Libraries necessary to run the following code:
 - pip install kivy (encrypt.py and decrypt.py)